 Many spectacle wearers spend years unaware that they are suitable for contact lenses.
-At EyeQ, many of our optometrists are contact lens specialists, qualified to fit you with the most appropriate contact lens for your prescription and lifestyle.
+At EyeQ, many of our optometrists are qualified to fit you with the most appropriate contact lens for your prescription and lifestyle.
 Contact lenses are available for patients who require clear distance vision and clear reading vision, as well as for patients with astigmatism.

 EyeQ Optometrists have an extensive range of contact lenses to suit your individual needs.
 We offer a large range of daily, fortnightly and monthly contact lenses in addition to lenses for particular eye conditions.